act-rules/act-rules.github.io/_rules/SC1-1-1-image-has-name.md

 #### Failed example 2

-Element with role of `img` but no accessible name
+The element with role of `img` does not have an accessible name

 ```html
 <div role="img"></div>